AuthMe/AuthMeReloaded/docs/config.md

         validForHours: 4
         # Max number of tries to enter recovery code
         maxTries: 3
+        # How long a player has after password recovery to change their password
+        # without logging in.
+This is in minutes.
+        # Default: 2 minutes
+        passwordChangeTimeout: 2
     emailRecovery:
         # Seconds a user has to wait for before a password recovery mail may be sent again
         # This prevents an attacker from abusing AuthMe's email feature.